Suvroneel/-Phynix-GenAI-Platform/README.md

-# Phynix: AI-Powered Mental Health Chatbot Platform
+# Phynix: AI-Powered Mental Health Chatbot Platform (BERT + OLLAMA)

 Phynix is an **end-to-end AI mental health platform** designed to provide users a secure and interactive environment to express emotions, track mental well-being, and receive personalized guidance.
-The heart of the system is **Ashva**, a BERT-powered chatbot that predicts user emotions, evaluates risk and confidence levels, and provides supportive responses.
+The heart of the system is **Ashva**, now enhanced with **BERT for emotion detection** and **OLLAMA for smoother, context-aware responses**, creating a hybrid GenAI workflow for improved conversational support.

 This platform is **multi-page**, **multi-layered**, and production-ready, combining a sophisticated frontend, AI/NLP backend, and relational database analytics.